MCG-NJU/BCN/README.md

 #### About the performance
-Limited by the size of temporal action segmentation datasets, the convergence of training procedure is not satisfied, where the performance difference between adjacent epochs may be larger than 1 percent in all metrics  (especially for `GTEA` dataset) in many action segmentation methods including ours.
-My empirical solution is evaluating all the saved models and selecting the epoch of best average performance.
+Limited by the size of temporal action segmentation datasets, the fluctuating training procedure makes the performance difference between adjacent epochs maybe larger than 1 percent in all metrics  (especially for `GTEA` dataset) in many action segmentation methods including ours.
+My empirical solution is evaluating all the saved models and selecting the epoch of best average performance (over splits).
+All the metrics are important and their behaviours are similar, so I tend to choose better F1-score because segmentation accuracy in our method is very stable.

 Due to the random initialization, we think that the training result is good if the performance gap for most of metrics between your training result and the provided model is less than

-* 0.3% in Breakfast dataset
+* 0.5% in Breakfast dataset
-* 0.8% in 50salads dataset
+* 1% in 50salads dataset
 * 2% in GTEA dataset

-Actually the performance reported in our paper is lower than our provided model for better reproducibility, because of unstable training process.
+Actually the performance reported in our paper is lower than our provided model for better reproducibility because of unstable training process.
 It is common if your training result is better than ours.

 ### Citation